syting2/OACworkshop/Menu/Menu.md

 Infrastructure Cloud (OCI).

 ### Prerequisites
 The following labs require an Oracle Public Cloud account.
 You may use your own cloud account, or a cloud account that you obtained through a trial.
-However, if you do not have an account, please navigate to the following page to acquire an Oracle Cloud Trial Account <a href = "https://github.com/kwanwan/weblogic-operator-tutorial/blob/CloudShell/tutorials/trial.account.md">Acquire a Trial Account.</a>
+However, if you do not have an account, please navigate to the following page to acquire an Oracle Cloud Trial Account.
+Refer to: <a href = "https://github.com/kwanwan/weblogic-operator-tutorial/blob/CloudShell/tutorials/trial.account.md">Acquire a Trial Account.</a>

 #### There will be two labs in this workshop.